-RECONCILIATION OF THE GOVERNMENTAL FUNDS BALANCE SHEET TO THE STATEMENT OF NET POSITION June 30, 2016
+RECONCILIATION OF THE GOVERNMENTAL FUNDS BALANCE SHEET TO THE STATEMENT OF NET POSITION June 30, 2021

-Total Fund Balances - Governmental Funds \$ 228,617 Amounts reported for governmental activities in the statement of net position are different because: Long-term liabilities are not due and payable in the current period and therefore are not reported as liabilities in the governmental fur Long-term liabilities include: ınd.
-Capital Leases Payable (79,006) Capital assets, net of accumulated depreciation, used in governmental activities are not financial resources and therefore, are not reported as assets in governmental funds.
-371,803 Total Net Position - Governmental Activities \$ 521,414
+Total Fund Balances - Governmental Funds \$ 920,642 Amounts reported for governmental activities in the statement of net position are different because: Capital assets, net of accumulated depreciation, used in governmental activities are not financial resources and therefore, are not reported as assets in governmental funds.
+2,866,617 Long-term liabilities are not due and payable in the current period and therefore, are not reported as liabilities in the governmental funds.
+Notes Payable (2,252,112) Capital Leases Payable - (2,252,112) Total Net Position - Governmental Activities \$ 1,535,147